A Global Leader in Antibiotics

 An investment in the long-term success of this important medicine:

-- Sandoz is the largest generic antibiotic manufacturer in the world, with 300 million packs of antibiotics produced annually
+- Sandoz is the largest generic antibiotic manufacturer in the world by volume

-- Sandoz owns last remaining production facility in Western Europe, located in Kundl, Austria
+- Sandoz owns the last remaining fully integrated production facility in Western Europe, located in Kundl, Austria

-- Sandoz is the 3rd largest maker of antibiotics globally and we produce the active pharmaceutical ingredients (API) for other leading companies
+- In addition to our leading portfolio of Sandoz medicines, we also produce active pharmaceutical ingredients (API) for other leading companies

 - The Sandoz portfolio of antibiotics covers over 50% of the antibiotics available giving us the opportunity to serve a broad majority of today’s antibiotic needs

-Our leadership position gives us the opportunity to remind people not only about the importance of antibiotics, but also about using them responsibly, including the best stewardship practices.
+Our leadership position comes with a responsibility to promote not only awareness of the importance of antibiotics, but also of how to use them responsibly, including best stewardship practices.
 Growing antimicrobial resistance (AMR) is one of the major threats to global health today.
-Indeed, the WHO estimates that it could lead to an additional 10 million annual deaths by 2050 if uncontrolled – more than the total number of deaths from all infectious diseases worldwide in 2012 (9.5 million).
+Indeed, global health experts estimate that it could lead to an additional 10 million annual deaths by 2050 if uncontrolled – more than the total number of deaths from all infectious diseases worldwide per year.
 Sandoz is committed to work with other stakeholders to tackle the root causes of AMR, with a particular focus on increasing understanding of AMR and rational use of antibiotics, promoting the appropriate use of antibiotics (implementation of therapeutic guidelines, for instance on first and second line use, as well as driving prescription-only use), and ensuring stable manufacturing and secure supply.